Crate azure_identity

 §Authenticate with DeveloperToolsCredential

 DeveloperToolsCredential simplifies authentication while developing apps.
-It attempts to authenticate via developer tools such as the Azure CLI, stopping when one succeeds.
+It attempts to authenticate via a series of developer tools such as the Azure CLI, stopping when one succeeds.
 After receiving a token from a particular tool, it uses that tool for all subsequent token requests.
 See the type’s reference documentation for more details.

 This example demonstrates authenticating the SecretClient from the azure_security_keyvault_secrets crate using DeveloperToolsCredential.